Coherent Equalization of Linear Quantum Systems: Coherent equalization problem for linear quantum communication systems

 Introduce the partition of the transfer function $G(s)$ compatible with the partition $\mathbf{b}=\mathrm{col}(u,w)$, $\mathbf{y}=\mathrm{col}(y,d)$,

 Using this partition, the physical realizability condition~(\ref{eq:32}) reduces to the identities

-We conclude this section by presenting a frequency domain relationship between power spectrum densities of the input and the stationary output fields of the linear quantum system~(\ref{dyn}).
+Recall a frequency domain relationship between power spectrum densities of the input and the stationary output fields of the linear quantum system~(\ref{dyn}).
 Since we focus on passive systems, we restrict attention to the autocorrelation matrix of $\mathbf{y}$, $R_{\mathbf{y}}(t)=\langle \mathbf{y}(t)\mathbf{y}^\dagger(0)\rangle$.
 The corresponding power spectrum density (PSD) matrix $P_{\mathbf{y}}(s)$ is the bilateral Laplace transform of $R_{\mathbf{y}}(t)$~\cite{ZJ-2013}.
 It was shown in~\cite{ZJ-2013} that since the matrix $\breve A$ is Hurwitz, it holds that